Component catalog

 - Architecture overview for the principles and quality attributes behind the component model.

-- Key flows to follow asset issuance, settlement, identity, and operational sequences across components.
+- Key flows to trace how asset issuance, settlement, and identity work across components.

-- Integration architecture to review provider responsibilities and external system handoffs.
+- Integration architecture for provider responsibilities and external system handoffs.

-- Security architecture to review trust boundaries and control mapping.
+- Security architecture for trust boundaries and control mapping.

-- Deployment topology to review runtime zones and network responsibilities.
+- Deployment topology for runtime zones and network responsibilities.

 Tokenization modeling